Hollywood Stuntz gang assault: Legislation

-Lawmakers are attempting to introduce motorcycle safety legislation that would require a permit for gatherings of 50 or more motorcycles, and notification to the communities through which they would be riding.
+Lawmakers attempted to introduce motorcycle safety legislation that would require a permit for gatherings of 50 or more motorcycles, and notification to the communities through which they would be riding.
 "We’re not splicing atoms here.
 This is something that's very not uncommon.
 You know, permits are required for all kinds of public assembly and activities, and there should be a similar process for motorcycles", said state senator Adriano Espaillat.
 The legislation was inspired by the September 29 incident as well as the death of Marian Kurshik, 78, in December 2013 after being struck by a motorcycle traveling in a pack and performing stunts.
 The driver of the motorcycle was also killed in the accident.
 "His feet was [sic] on the seat; the front wheel pulled up.
 He was going very fast", said a bystander.
 "This not only, I think, protects pedestrians.
 I think it also protects the motorcyclists themselves", said Espaillat.